pderichs/kalkulator/README.md

   - lambda
 - MAYB: Cache function results (see field _func_result on LispValue)
 - REFA: function execution contexts use the same pattern everytime when checking for function or numerical value.
 This can be cleaned up.
-- BUG: Fix scroll bar behaviour (scrolling is not useable atm)
 - FEAT: Add simple format: bold
 - FEAT: Add simple format: italic
 - FEAT: Add simple format: underlined